Zordon23/ENV366/README.md

   cd %HOMEPATH%/Desktop/ENV366/build/www
   serve
 ```
-A message will appear telling you that a web serve has been created on a certain port (usually 5000).
+A message will appear telling you that a web server has been created on a certain port (usually 5000).
 Open the URL provided in your browser to preview the site.

 The web server does not need to be restarted between builds.